 Joint Tax Returns And Injured Spouse Form

 Every year, millions of American couples file joint tax returns.
 By filing together, these couples combine their financial information, but they also only receive one refund check.
-Often, one half of a married couple discovers too late that their spouse has an active order to garnish their income tax refund check.
-That means that even if the other spouse can rightfully claim a refund; the entire refund check will go to the IRS.
-To prevent this problem, it is necessary to file an injured spouse form.
+One-half of a married couple often discovers too late that their spouse has an active order to garnish their income tax refund check.
+This means that even if the other spouse is entitled to a refund, the IRS will get the entire refund.
+To prevent this problem, filing an injured spouse form is necessary.

 Who Needs To Fill Out The Form 8379?

-When a married couple files their taxes as “married filing jointly” they agree that by submitting only one tax form, they will also receive only one tax refund check.
-Unfortunately, there are a number of reasons why the IRS is legally able to keep a tax refund.
+When a married couple files their taxes as “married filing jointly,” they agree by submitting only one tax form.
+And that they will receive only one tax refund check.
+Unfortunately, there are several reasons why the IRS can legally keep a tax refund.
 Failure to pay student loans, child support, or prior tax debts can all result in an automatic IRS garnishment.
-When this occurs, the IRS garnishes the part or all of the refund up to the amount owed.
+When this occurs, the IRS garnishes part or all of the refund up to the amount owed.
 Despite the fact that one spouse might not have any responsibility for the amount owed.

 Form 8379, Injured Spouse Allocation

-By filling out the Form 8379, Injured Spouse Allocation, it is possible to recover the portion of the refund belonging to the “injured spouse” that would have otherwise gone towards paying the debts of the spouse.
+By filling out Form 8379, Injured Spouse Allocation, it is possible to recover the portion of the refund belonging to the “injured spouse” that would have otherwise gone towards paying the spouse’s debts.
 It is very important to realize that only funds that are eligible to go to the spouse who is not currently under a judgment can be eligible for an allocation of a portion of the refund.
 It is often impossible to recover the full value of a tax refund.

-If you are a spouse who is married to someone who is having his or her refunds garnished by the IRS, then you may want to consider submitting an injured spouse form.
+If you are a spouse who is married to someone who has his or her refunds garnished by the IRS, you may want to consider submitting an injured spouse form.
 This form can be filed before or after the joint tax return in which a refund was garnished.
 We advise our clients to prepare this form ahead of the filing.
-So that there will not be delays when it comes time to receive the refund check.
-If you are filing jointly with the knowledge that your spouse is under a judgment to have his or her refund garnished, you may want to speak to your tax professional about the possibility of filing separate tax returns in order to avoid filling out the injured spouse form.
+So that there will not be delays when it comes time to receive the refund check, if you are filing jointly with the knowledge that your spouse is under a judgment to have his or her refund garnished, you may want to speak to your tax professional about the possibility of filing separate tax returns to avoid filling out the injured spouse form.

 Different Than Innocent Spouse Protection

-If you’re unsure whether to file for injured spouse or innocent spouse, contact the tax professionals at Peace Of Mind Tax Help.
+If you’re unsure whether to file for injured spouse or innocent spouse, contact our tax professionals for guidance.

 How Do I Fill Out The Injured Spouse Form?

-To start, you will need to affirm that you and your spouse filed a joint tax return this year.
+To start, you must affirm that you and your spouse filed a joint tax return this year.
 If you filed separately, you are not eligible for injured spouse status.
 You will also need to affirm that the IRS withheld a refund because of a legally enforceable past-due debt.
-And, that you are not responsible for the debt.
+And that you are not responsible for the debt.
 If you have an obligation to pay the debt, you are not eligible for injured spouse status.
 You will need to confirm the names on the tax return for which there was no issuance of a refund.

 Form 8379, Part III

-If you’re having trouble filling out the injured spouse form, or if you’re not sure how much protection you qualify for or even if you qualify at all, call the experts at Peace Of Mind Tax Help.
+If you’re having trouble filling out the injured spouse form, unsure how much protection you qualify for, or even if you qualify at all, call the experts at Peace Of Mind Tax Help.
 Our team of tax professionals has years of experience helping people just like you deal with all of your tax issues.

 At Peace Of Mind Tax Help, we put our clients first, providing you with superior tax resolution services for a reasonable fee.